 Inclusive emergency communications

 Since early 2018, King County has led a regional effort to develop an Inclusive Emergency Communications Plan for serving Limited English Proficient (LEP) residents.
+In 2022, partners across King County reviewed and updated the plan, to include people with other language access needs, such as people who are deaf, deaf-blind, and blind.
 The plan's framework includes procedures, templates, and available resources that can be accessed and adapted to meet the public messaging needs of individual jurisdictions and their unique communities.

 A multi-stakeholder workgroup of county, city, and public health representatives is committed to building upon existing community relationships, leveraging best practices, and addressing known gaps as we carry out the plan during local emergencies.
 Strategies for achieving success include engaging community leaders - our Trusted Partner Network - to learn the best way to share information with their population groups, as well as maintaining standardized procedures for using available services.